ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 # Blinking LEDs

 In this exercise you will create a circuit consisting of an LED and a resistor connected to the Pi.
 You will then periodically blink the LED using the example program provided to you in the starter code.

+** For all your work with Raspberry Pi, it is extremely important you do not make short circuit connections on the GPIO pins.
+A short circuit is when a supply or GPIO pin set to HIGH is directly connected to a GND or GPIO pin set to LOW.
+If you are unsure, ask a mentor or instructor to check your circuit before running your program.
+Always be extremely careful to avoid short circuits.
+It may destroy the Pi. **

 ## Understanding the code